Gilgamech/website/www/Gillogisms.md

 1. (sung)~Mor~ning has bro~ken! / Someone should fi~ix it! / Black bird has spo~ken / What drug are you on? - 2022
 1. Moorage Life
 1. Morals should reflect the society's laws and expand upon them as a kind of beneficence, not conflict with them as a kind of strife.
 Morallogical groups should work to extend morals, to further society and help more of us to occupy the same spaces.
 If the morallogical groups aren't working to advance society morally, then their conviction is in conflict with their goals and they should leave the ideology.
 If they are working to change laws, then their aims conflict with the society's and they should leave the society.
 There should be a kind of simplicity, insofar as what they say, matches what they do, matches what they are, matches where they are.
 So too morals should be an advanced form of laws - while laws represent guardrails and situations to avoid, morals represent goals and situations to pursue.
 Because the law and the moral form a line that creates the society's direction.
 1. Morden: What do you want? (in a galactic politics sense) / Vir Cotto: I'd like to live just long enough to be there when they cut off your head and stick it on a pike as a warning to the next ten generations that some favors come with too high a price.
 I would look up at your lifeless eyes and wave like this.
 (Gives a mockingly cheerful finger waggle.)
-Can you and your associates arrange this for me, Mr. Morden?
+Can you and your associates arrange this for me, Mr. Morden? - Babylon 5
 1. More Equal Than Equal?
 More Human Than Human.
 In this way, The Left cast The Computer and/or The Robot as The Perfect Being, and seek to replace themselves with a More Perfect robotic version of themselves.
 As a continuation of 'a snake eating its own tail'.
 In literary terms, this was the creation of The Borg among numerous other cybernetic beings. - 2023
-1. More (restaurants et cetera) give more chances (dice rolls) to a big place (city/area/region), to have a good (restaurant et cetera), but doesn't automatically mean the best (restaurant et cetera) will be within the big place.
+1. More (restaurants et cetera) give more chances (dice rolls) to a big place (city/area/region), to have a good (restaurant et cetera), but doesn't automatically mean the best (restaurant et cetera) will be within the big place. - 2017
-1. More and less - morons and lessons.
+1. More and less - morons and lessons. - 2020
-1. Moron That Later
+1. Moron That Later. - 2019
 1. Most evil comes from complex systems harming people in unintentional, unplanned ways.
 Falling through the cracks and being caught on the gears.
 But this is too complex for most people to understand, and they just want someone to punch away the evil boards and gears, instead of trying to understand the cracks and fix the misunderstood machine.
 (The Gear Whisperer) - 2018
 1. Most government coverups are covering up someone's mistake. - 2021
+1. Most of the people running the world today are Boomer generation members so rich that they don't use computers and instead pay other people to use computers for them. - 2023
+1. Most people will tell you all kinds of awful things about themselves, especially all of the reasons not to date them. - 2022
 1. Most philosophy is justification for petty bossiness. - 2017
-1. Most US electric networks pay providers to have excess capacity ready for emergencies, but Texas doesn't.
-Coming soon is a utility charge based on generation emissions. - 2019
+1. Most US electric networks pay providers to have excess capacity ready for emergencies, but Texas doesn't. - 2019 (Utility charges based on generation emissions face stern opposition, mostly due to the highly non-linear relationship between carbon and climate.)
 1. Multi-Driven Story (MDS) - In most areas, character reactions are showcased.
 In event areas, the event has precedence, but characters are still featured.
-And there's a clock constantly ticking in the background, so as the characters burn ticks with their reactions, ever closer draws the next timed event.
+And there's one or more clocks constantly ticking in the background, so as the characters burn ticks with their reactions - or work through events - ever closer draws the next timed event. - 2019
 1. Municipal sewers have 2 fees: pay once for it to exist, and pay again to use it. - 2018
 1. My exotic weapons proficiency means I don't need to carry dedicated weaponry.
-Using anything as a weapon means they're always at hand, but since the unarmed cannot be disarmed (and have no weapon to be used against them), other fighters don't benefit from disarming me at all. - 2019
+Using anything as a weapon means they're always at hand, but since the unarmed cannot be disarmed (and give up no weapon to be used against them), other fighters don't benefit from disarming me at all. - 2019 (In other words, I might come at you with a plastic bowl held in a specific way that allows it to cut skin.
+If you disarm this, you don't gain a weapon - what are you going to do with a plastic bowl?
+And I can just grab any other plastic bowl or cup or anything else within reach.)
 1. My finger is my passport.
 Verify this.
 (Vulgarization of 'My voice is my passport.
 Verify me.') - 2020
 1. My mighty tea. - 2021
 1. My name is money in Final Fantasy, and a blocker to multiprocessing in Python. - 2020